-- 1. All Members to receive a basic allowance, currently £10,420. - 2.
+- 1. All Members to receive a basic allowance, currently £12,345. - 2.
 The following positions attract a special responsibility allowance (in addition to the basic allowance).

-Leader of the Council £ 32,660

-Deputy Leader of the Council £ 20,572

-Cabinet (Executive) Member £ 15,628
+Leader of the Council Deputy Leader of the Council Cabinet (Executive) Member £ 33,927 21,370 16,234

 Opposition Group Leaders (minimum of 4 Members) See Below

-Chair of Planning Committee £ 10,419
+Chair of Planning Committee £ 10,823

-Chair of Licensing Committee £ 10,419
+Chair of Licensing Committee £ 10,823

+Chair of Regulatory Committee £ 10,823

-Chair Scrutiny Management Board £ 9,440
+Chair Scrutiny Management Board £ 9,806

-Chair Scrutiny Committees £ 8,652
+Chair Scrutiny Committees £ 8,988

-Co-Chair of Joint Health & Overview Scrutiny Committee £ 4,341
+Co-Chair of Joint Health & Overview Scrutiny Committee £ 4,509

-Chair of Audit Committee £ 8,682
+Chair of Audit Committee £ 9,019

-Chair of Health & Wellbeing Board £ 8,682
+Chair of Health & Wellbeing Board £ 9,019

-Chair of Governance Committee £ 4,341
+Chair of Governance Committee £ 4,509

-Chair of Boundary Review Committee £ 4,341
+Chair of Boundary Review Committee £ 4,509

-Vice Chair of Planning Committee £ 4,341
+Vice Chair of Planning Committee £ 4,509

+Vice Chair of Regulatory Committee £ 4,509

-Chair of Appeals Committee £ 3,160
+Chair of Appeals Committee £ 3,282

-Vice Chair of Licensing Committee £ 3,160
+Vice Chair of Licensing Committee £ 3,282

-Speaker £ 3,160
+Speaker £ 3,285

 - 3. The scheme provides for the provision of maternity and paternity leave. - 4.
 The scheme provides for travel, subsistence, childcare and dependant carers allowances to also be claimed by Members. - 5.
-The total allowance payable to Opposition Group Leaders (with groups of 4 or more Members) is £17,874.
+The total allowance payable to Opposition Group Leaders (with groups of 4 or more Members) is £18,557.
 This should be divided equitably between those Group Leaders based upon the total number of members in each group. - 6.
 It is a condition of the Scheme that a Member can receive no more than one Special Responsibility Allowance even if he/she occupies more than one position which has a Special Responsibility Allowance entitlement. - 7.
 The Scheme allows for an annual uprating of the Basic Allowance and Special Responsibility Allowances in line with the pay award for local authority employees.
-The annual uprating will be applied at the start of the Municipal Year and backdated to the start of the civic year if the pay award has not been
+The annual uprating will be applied at the start of the Municipal Year and backdated to the start of the civic year if the pay award has not been formalised by the date of Annual Council.
+The table above will be updated by either the Head of Paid Service, Chief Financial Officer or Monitoring Officer in light of amended allowances.

-- formalised by the date of Annual Council.
-The table above will be updated by either the Head of Paid Service, Chief Financial Officer or Monitoring Officer in light of amended allowances. - 8.
-The Scheme is subject to analysis & review by the Independent Remuneration Panel.
+8. The Scheme is subject to analysis & review by the Independent Remuneration Panel.
 The Panel is required to meet and recommend a new scheme to the Council as per the terms of The Local Authorities (Members Allowance) (England) Regulations 2003 (as amended).